 - Dead code elimination: Removes code that updates variables whose values are not used in any executions.
-This optimization will use the results from the live variable analysis. - Constant folding: Uses the results from constant folding analysis and replace each constant variable with the computed constant. - Common subexpression elimination: Reuses expressions already computed in the program.
+This optimization will use the results from the live variable analysis. - Constant folding: Uses the results from constant folding analysis and replace each constant variable with the computed constant.
+(The Dragon book describes this optimization in detail.) - Copy Propagation: Use the results from the reaching copies analysis to perform copy propagation. - Common subexpression elimination: Reuses expressions already computed in the program.
 Here you will use the information computed with the available expressions analysis.
-If an expression is available before an instruction that re-computes that expression, you have to replace the computation by the variable which holds the result of that expression in all executions of the program.
+If an expression is available before an instruction that re-computes that expression, you have to replace the computation by the variable holding the result of that expression in all executions of the program.
 If there is no such variable, you will create a temporary variable to store the result of the expression at the site where the expression is initially computed.

 Common subexpression elimination should also remove redundant run-time checks such as array bounds checks or null pointer checks.
 (In HW 10, redundant null-pointer check removal was phrased as a separate analysis and optimization.
-You may do it that way as well, if you prefer, although it should also fit nicely into CSE.)
+You may do it that way if you prefer, although it should fit nicely into CSE if you consider a test like check_null x as an expression that can be removed if it is always available.)

 Note that your CSE implementation will only find syntactically equivalent expressions.
-To do a better job at finding common expressions, you may want to add a Copy Propagation pass as well.
-This extension should be reasonably straight-forward, once you have the infrastructure built.
+To do a better job at finding common expressions, you will want to add a Copy Propagation pass as well.